 - Information to students about their obligations when undertaking examinations for all subjects.

-2.1 Students are required to complete a three-hour written examination as part of their assessment for each enrolled subject, apart from the following subjects which have three hour exams: Financial & Management Accounting, Corporate Financial Management, Advanced Risk Management and Risk Management in Practice.
+2.1 Students are required to complete a two hour written examination as part of their assessment for each enrolled subject, apart from the following subjects which have three hour exams: Financial & Management Accounting, Corporate Financial Management, Advanced Risk Management and Risk Management in Practice.

 2.2 All subjects except for Financial & Management Accounting and Corporate Financial Management are open book examinations.